Camp Anniston (1) |

 (1813), Bessemer

-A settlers' stockaded fort at the old town of Jonesborough.
-The town was later incorporated into the city of Bessemer.
-A steel foundry is now on the site.
+A settlers' stockaded fort for protection against the Creeks.
+The town of Jonesborough was first settled in 1815, and was later incorporated into the city of Bessemer.
+Site located at the Terrace Manor housing complex.

 Camp Winn